 - The judge's scores will range from 0 to 10, with a 10 being the maximum (best) score that can be awarded for any one movement.
 To more heavily emphasize a movement, some are "weighted" with a coefficient of two (2).
 The scribe need not worry about coefficients.
 All multiplication will be handled later by the scorers. - Remember that the scores are made in half-points.
 This means that all scores must have a decimal written with either .5 or .0 (eg. 6.5 or 6.0).
-This is a requirement per USEF Rules. - Scores are written in the first column of boxes on the scoresheet.
+This is a requirement per USEF Rules. - For paper score sheets, scores are written in the first column of boxes on the scoresheet.
 The second column is for coefficients, which are pre-printed on the test, and the third column is for the total points earned on each movement.
-Totals are left for the scorer to fill out; the scribe is only responsible for one column: POINTS. - Collective marks at the end of each test and a few additional general comments may be dictated to the scribe or written by the judge.
+Totals are left for the scorer to fill out; the scribe is only responsible for one column: The First Column- POINTS.